cemtzn/CatGame/README.md

 # CatGame
-*An OOP an Stdlib based game as a school project*
+*An OOP and Stdlib based game as a school project*

 *Description of the project*